Hostages safe after Texas synagogue standoff; captor dead

 Saturday’s services were being livestreamed on the synagogue’s Facebook page for a time.
 The Fort Worth Star-Telegram reported that an angry man could be heard ranting and talking about religion at times during the livestream, which didn’t show what was happening inside the synagogue.

 Shortly before 2 p.m., the man said, “You got to do something.
 I don’t want to see this guy dead.”
 Moments later, the feed cut out.
-A Meta company spokesperson later confirmed that Facebook removed the video.
+A spokesperson for Meta Platforms Inc., the corporate successor to Facebook Inc., later confirmed that Facebook had removed the video.

 Multiple people heard the hostage-taker refer to Siddiqui as his “sister” on the livestream.
 But John Floyd, board chair for the Houston chapter of the Council on American-Islamic Relations, — the nation’s largest Muslim advocacy group — said Siddiqui’s brother, Mohammad Siddiqui, was not involved.